 roaring rivers and huge waterfalls at every turn on

-Tioga Road near the western entrance to the park.
+Tioga Road near the western entrance of the park.

-The next day we toured Yosemite Valley and saw
+Next day we toured Yosemite Valley and saw the

-Falls, Half Dome, and El Capitan.
-A bonus was all
+Yosemite Falls, Half Dome, and El Capitan.
+A bonus

-the rushing water of the Merced River, which runs
+was all the rushing water of the Merced River,

-down the valley.
-The waterfalls were at their most
+which runs down the valley.
+The waterfalls were at

-spectacular -- five of the ten tallest waterfalls in
+their most spectacular: five of the ten tallest in the

-which you can see one quarter of the park and get
+here you can see one quarter of the park and get a

-a bird's-eye view of one of the prettiest places in
+bird's-eye view of one of the prettiest places on

-the world.
-The overlook juts into the heart of the
+earth.
+The overlook juts into the heart of the valley

-valley so you can see Yosemite Falls to the left,
+so you can see Yosemite Falls to the left, Half

-Half Dome dead center, and Vernal Falls and
+Dome dead center, and Vernal Falls and Nevada

 enormous whale breaching the water's surface.